CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Abstract

 \section{Abstract}

-We present a novel generative 3D modeling system, {coined \name}, which can generate high-fidelity 3D geometries with highly varied shapes, regular mesh topologies, and detailed surfaces, and, notably, allows for refining the geometry in an interactive manner.
-Despite the significant advancements in 3D generation, existing methods still struggle with lengthy optimization processes, irregular mesh topologies, noisy surfaces, and difficulties in {accommodating user edits}, {consequently impeding their widespread adoption and implementation in 3D modeling softwares.} {Our work is inspired by the craftsman, who usually roughs out the holistic figure of the work first and elaborates the surface details subsequently.} {Specifically}, we employ a 3D native diffusion model, {which operates on latent space learned from latent set-based 3D representations,} to generate coarse geometries with regular {mesh} topology in seconds. {In particular, this process takes as input a text prompt or a reference image, and leverages a powerful multi-view (MV) diffusion model to generates multiple views of the coarse geometry, which are fed into our MV-conditioned 3D diffusion model for generating the 3D geometry, significantly improving robustness and generalizability.} {Following that, a normal-based geometry refiner is used to significantly enhance the surface details.
-This refinement can be performed automatically, or interactively with user-supplied edits.} {Extensive experiments} demonstrate that our {method achieves high efficacy in producing} superior quality 3D assets compared to existing methods.
+We present a novel generative 3D modeling system, {coined \name}, which can generate high-fidelity 3D geometries with highly varied shapes, detailed surfaces, and, notably, allows for refining the geometry in an interactive manner.
+Despite the significant advancements in 3D generation, existing methods still struggle with lengthy optimization processes, self-occlusion, irregular mesh topologies, and difficulties in {accommodating user editing}, { consequently impeding their widespread adoption and implementation in 3D modeling softwares.} {Our work is inspired by the craftsman, who usually roughs out the holistic figure of the work first and elaborates the surface details subsequently.} Specifically, we first introduce a robust data preprocessing pipeline that utilizes visibility check and winding mumber to maximize the use of existing 3D data.
+Leveraging this data, we employ a 3D-native DiT model that directly models the distribution of 3D data in latent space, generating coarse geometries in seconds.
+Subsequently, a normal-based geometry refiner enhances local surface details, which can be applied automatically or interactively with user input. {Extensive experiments} demonstrate that our {method achieves high efficacy in producing} superior quality 3D meshes compared to existing methods.